TruncatedDinoSour/enterprise-add/README.md

+# This repository has been migrated to the self-hosted ari-web Forgejo instance: <https://git.ari.lt/ari/enterprise-add>
 # Enterprise add

 Have you noticed how companies shove AI into ***EVERYTHING***?
 I find it very annoying.
 But why not roleplay as them?